 Brands typically go through certain arcs a little like this: small brand with niche audience > releases a few highly sought after wraps > attention increases as the next brand to watch > more buyers chase the wraps > secondhand wraps change hands in trades only > frenzy levels reached > secondhand wraps sometimes get listed for massively hiked up amounts > buyers swallow this because they’re finally IN THE CLUB > chatter in the facebook groups starts to falter > more and more posts appear talking up market value > more posts for sale/trade > buyers/sellers get antsy > something happens to tip things over the edge > brand and group interest wanes > buyers/sellers look for next big brand > stalwarts remain because the wraps are probably ace but staring at the ruins.

 This is a cycle that has happened many times over.
 I shouldn’t be surprised, these are arcs that can be carried over to many different ‘commodities’.
 But as we saw in each of the many financial crashes, stock that goes up can also come down so when the brand crashes people have wraps that they might have paid £700 for a couple of months earlier that are ‘worth’ half that.
-If you consider that might be one wrap and someone might have 6-7-more in their stash then the implications can be desperately impactful.
+If you consider that might be one wrap and someone might have 6-7-more in their collection, then the implications can be desperately impactful.
 There are (mostly) women who have thousands of pounds worth of debt thanks to the addictive whirlwind that high-end wrap chasing can create.

 Just a piece of cloth?